 There’s no one we can think of who lives a more colorful life than Chelsea Foy.
 She writes about DIY, home decor, food, fashion and travel at Lovely Indeed and is constantly inspiring us with whimsical holiday projects, funky tile choices and pops of her signature color – sunshine yellow.

-During the early stages, the master bedroom got a new vaulted ceiling and was bumped out to add on a walk-in closet and master bathroom.
+During the early stages, the main bedroom got a new vaulted ceiling and was bumped out to add on a walk-in closet and main bathroom.
 While all the rough renovations were going on, Chelsea and her husband used the studio as a makeshift bedroom, so almost a year later, they were more than ready to have this space all to themselves.

 Watch our Interview with Chelsea: